 Blackburn received her MS in Rehabilitation Counseling from Southern Illinois University.
 She is a qualified intellectual disabilities professional (QIDP) and a licensed clinical practicing counselor (LCPC).
 She has worked for Centerstone and its legacy organizations for a combined 11 years.
 She resides in Carbondale.

 Emily Dellamano is the Director of Quality Improvement in Illinois.
-In this role she provides day to day Quality Improvement oversite to programs and staff.
+In this role, she provides day-to-day Quality Improvement oversight to programs and staff.
 She is also involved in ensuring that the organization is adhering to all certification, licensure and accreditation standards.
-Dellamano received her Masters of Social Work from Southern Illinois University- Edwardsville.
+Dellamano received her Masters of Social Work from Southern Illinois University-Edwardsville.
 She has worked for Centerstone and its legacy organizations since 2009.
-She was born and raised in the Alton area and resides in Madison County, IL.
+She was born and raised in the Alton area and resides in Madison County.

-In 2009, Fleck was certified as Professional in Human Resources (PHR), and in 2015 as a Society for Human Resource Management-Certified Professional (SHRM-CP).
+She was certified as Professional in Human Resources (PHR) in 2009 and as a Society for Human Resource Management-Certified Professional (SHRM-CP) in 2015.
 She is a long term resident of Franklin County.

 Megan Klaas is Operations Director in Illinois, overseeing the grievance and Office of Inspector General (OIG) processes, statewide credentialing, health and safety functions, and the credentialing and operations support staff.
 Klaas supports and guides the operation team’s budgeting processes, as well as organizes and monitors the submission of state required reporting.